Combine Two Photos & Merge Images Online

 Download your combined image as a high-quality PNG or JPG file.

-How to Merge Images Online
+How to Combine Two Photos & Merge Images Online

 The old-school way?
 Open Photoshop, create a blank canvas, guess the dimensions, drag each image in, nudge everything into alignment pixel by pixel, flatten, export.
 It works, but it's slow and honestly overkill for something this straightforward.
 That's why browser-based tools like this exist -- drop your images in, pick a layout, download.
 Done in seconds, no software install needed.